apache/arrow-julia/README.md

 rawvalues(values(m)) # returns convert(Vector{UInt8}, "abcdefg")
 ```
 Note that `List{J}` and `NullableList{J}` use the constructor `J(::AbstractVector{C})` where `C` is the values type (in the above example `UInt8`)

+***WARNING:*** Currently the values of the offsets themselves are not bounds-checked for performance reasons.
+This means you have to be extra sure that your
+offsets are properly constructed.
+It is recommended that you always use `arrowformat`, `List`, or `offsets` to construct offsets, this should not be done
+manually.

 Enter `?List` in the REPL for a full list of constructors.